Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Background

-The relevance of sweat for micronutrition seems to have been the subject of more research.
-Indeed, sweat receives significant attention in emerging micronutrient detection methods, especially in wearables.
-When we discuss sweat, we refer to eccrine sweat.
-Eccrine sweat is mostly sodium and chloride, with smaller amounts of micronutrients and metabolites (at the micro and nanomolar scale), similar to or smaller than their concentrations in blood plasma \cite{baker_physiological_2020}.
+Sweat receives significant attention in emerging micronutrient detection methods, especially in wearables.
+The composition of collected sweat varies depending on whether it is produced actively (through exercise or heat exposure) or passively (through methods that encourage sweat production without physical activity, such as sweat patches or chemical stimulation) \cite{Klous2020}.
+Active sweating in particular usually produces higher concentrations of sodium, chloride, and metabolites. \textit{Eccrine sweat} is a clear, odorless fluid secreted by eccrine sweat glands, which are essential for thermoregulation \cite{Hodge2022}.
+It is the primary sweat type used for micronutrient analysis, as \textit{apocrine sweat}—the other major type—is thicker and predominantly composed of lipids and proteins, making it less suitable for this purpose \cite{Heikenfeld2023}.
+Therefore, when we discuss sweat, we refer to eccrine sweat, which is mostly sodium and chloride, with smaller amounts of micronutrients and metabolites (at the micro and nanomolar scale), similar to or smaller than their concentrations in blood plasma \cite{baker_physiological_2020}.
 Micronutrients found in sweat include potassium, calcium, magnesium, iron, copper, zinc, vitamin C, and vitamin B1.
 Out of the compounds in sweat, mostly sodium and chlorine ions are well-studied.
 Some research has explored water-soluble vitamins in sweat, such as vitamin C and vitamin B1, but there is no such attention on fat-soluble vitamins.
-Many confounding factors can impact sweat composition, such as whether the sweating is passive or active.
-Active sweating usually produces higher concentrations of sodium, chloride, and metabolites.
-Contamination of sweat by skin-derived substances, notably iron, can affect composition as well.
+Many confounding factors can impact sweat composition, such as the contamination of sweat by skin-derived substances, notably iron \cite{baker_physiological_2020}.
 This is combated by pre-rinsed skin, removal of initial sweat (concentrations stabilize after 20 to 30 minutes of sweating), and the analysis of cell-free sweat.
 The region and method of collection can also have an impact, as many micronutrient concentrations can vary two to four times depending on the region.
 Finally, sweat can be reabsorbed into the body.
 Skin temperature and the flow rate of sweat both impact the rate of this reabsorption.